skokielibrary/spl-content/_content/annabelle/books-movies-more--ebooks-more.markdown

 published: true
 ---

 Want to download books, music, magazines, and movies to your tablet or phone with no fines or fees?
-Your library card has you covered.
+Your Skokie Public Library card has you covered.

 ##eBooks
 Check out fiction and nonfiction eBooks for adults, children, and teens in a variety of genres and subjects.
 Find titles in our catalog or search directly through [3M Cloud Library](http://ebook.3m.com/library/SkokiePublicLibrary/) and [OverDrive](http://overdrive.skokielibrary.info/).
 You can also download their apps on Google Play or the App Store.